moorepants/eme185/content/pages/instructor-guide.rst

 need to hit timing targets to refer to buildings at the correct time, etc.

 Go to the EFL and ask Mike or Shawn about giving the Meijo students and faculty a tour of the shop.
-Make sure it is not on a day scheduled for EME50.
+Make sure it is not on a day scheduled for EME 50.

 External Presentation Options
 =============================